singhgautam7/GCP-PDE-preparation---GRS/study_material/others/ai_ml_terminologies.md

 - **Precision**: The positive predictive value how many times it correctly predicted a thing as its classification (eg cat)
 - **Recall**: The true positive rate, How many times a think is in the class (the actual number of cats)

+# Neural Networks and Deep Learning

+## Feature engineering
+To learn more about features, click [here](https://github.com/singhgautam7/GCP-PDE-preparation---GRS/blob/main/study_material/others/ai_ml_terminologies.md)
+### Definition
+Manipulation of features to improve the quality and predictive capabilities of machine learning models.
+This is known as feature engineering.
+### Steps
+- Identify useful features
+- Features may be in original data but might need some transformations
+- Features derived from other features.
+### Ways to engineering features
+- Transform the orginal features
+	- Ex: Lower case words and remove punctuation
+	- Map Numeric valriable to a scale of 0 to 1 if the different features are from different numeric range (**Normalization**)
+- Bucketing
+	- Create sub-groups of feature values
+	- This reduces number of values
+- Feature cross
+	- Cartesian product of two or more features
+	- Helps when there are non-linear relationships
+- Binary features
+	- Ex: is_red, is_blue etc
+- Decompose values to parts
+	- Ex: From date extract year, month and day

+## One-Hot Encoding
+- Map from an attribute value to a single bit in a binary array
+- Each postion in array represent a possible value
+- Ex: Red represent 100, Blue represent 010 and Green represent 001.
+Here we mapped colors to three different binary arrays

 # Common Facts/Terminologies for examination

 ### Clustering